Dexter Area Historical Society

 Museum

-3443 Inverness Street Dexter, MI 48130 The museum is closed until May 2026.
+3443 Inverness Street Dexter, MI 48130 The museum is open 1-3 on Friday and Saturday.
 Throughout the year we welcome researchers, questions, and donations.
 To contact us leave a message at 734 426-2519 or send an email to [email protected] |

 Gordon Hall